It's a Wonderful Life: Plot

 George flees Potter's office, gets drunk at a bar, and prays for help.
-Suicidal, he goes to a nearby bridge, but before he can jump, Clarence dives into the river and George rescues him.
-When George wishes he had never been born, Clarence shows George a timeline in which he never existed.
-Bedford Falls is now Pottersville, an unsavory town occupied by sleazy entertainment venues, crime, and callous people.
-Mr. Gower was imprisoned for manslaughter because George was not there to stop him from poisoning the customer.
-George's mother does not know him.
-Uncle Billy was institutionalized after the Building and Loan failed.
-Bailey Park is a cemetery, where George discovers Harry's grave.
-Without George, Harry drowned as a child, and without Harry to save them, the troops aboard the transport ship were killed.
-George finds Mary, now a spinster, and when he grabs her and claims to be her husband she screams and runs.
+Contemplating suicide, he goes to a bridge.
+Before George can jump, Clarence dives into the river and George rescues him.
+When George wishes he had never been born, Clarence takes him into an alternate timeline in which he never existed.
+George finds that Bedford Falls is now Pottersville, an unsavory town occupied by sleazy entertainment venues and callous people.
+Mr. Gower was jailed for manslaughter because George did not stop him from poisoning the customer.
+His mother does not know him, and Uncle Billy was institutionalized after the building and loan failed.
+Bailey Park is a cemetery, where George discovers Harry's grave; without George to save him, Harry drowned in the frozen pond as a child; and without Harry to save them, the troops aboard the transport were killed.
+George finds that Mary is an "old maid" librarian.
+When he grabs her and claims to be her husband, she screams and runs away.

-George flees back to the bridge and begs Clarence for his life back.
-The original reality is restored, and a grateful George rushes home to await his arrest.
-Meanwhile, Mary and Billy have rallied the townspeople, who come into the Bailey home and donate more than enough to cover the missing money.
+George races back to the bridge and begs Clarence, and then God, for his life back.
+His wish granted, he happily rushes home to await his arrest.
+Mary and Billy have rallied the townspeople, who donate more than enough to replace the missing money.
 Harry arrives and toasts George as "the richest man in town".
-Among the donations George finds a copy of The Adventures of Tom Sawyer, a gift from Clarence and inscribed, "Remember, no man is a failure who has friends.
+Among the donations, George finds a copy of The Adventures of Tom Sawyer, a gift from Clarence inscribed: "Remember, no man is a failure who has friends.
 Thanks for the wings!"
-When a bell on the Christmas tree rings, George's youngest daughter, Zuzu, explains that "every time a bell rings, an angel gets his wings."
-George looks upward smiling and says, "Atta boy, Clarence!"
+When a bell on the Christmas tree rings, George's youngest daughter, Zuzu, explains that, "every time a bell rings, an angel gets his wings", while those gathered sing "Auld Lang Syne".